CyberCherney/cybercherney.github.io/_posts/2023-2-10-HTB_Paper.md

 I throw the output into a file so I can use grep to search for common vulnerabilities.
 Using **tee** I can see the linpeas output and it goes to the file.

 __Editors Note: When doing the box initially linpeas reveals a CVE the box is vulnerable to, but this time around it didn't flag it as being vulnerable.
-Trying something like this wouldn't be too out of the ordinary in the initial foothold steps, right next to "sudo -l" or "find / -perms /400 2>/dev/null"__
+Trying something like this wouldn't be too out of the ordinary in the initial foothold steps, right next to "sudo -l" or "find / -perm /4000 2>/dev/null"__

 There is a [poc exploit in python for CVE-2021-3560](https://github.com/Almorabea/Polkit-exploit/blob/main/CVE-2021-3560.py) to abuse the polkit version and create a root user.